Khash-Erdene Tuya

-Khash-Erdene Tuya (born 6 February 2001), is a Mongolian professional footballer who plays as a midfielder for the Mongolia national team.
+Khash-Erdene Tuya (born 6 February 2001), is a Mongolian professional footballer who plays as a midfielder and right-back for Mongolian Premier League club Deren.

+Club career

+Tuya joined Mongolian Premier League club Deren in 2015 and was promoted to the senior squad in 2017.
+He was part of the Deren teams which finished as league runners-up 2021, 2022–23 and champions of the Mongolian Super Cup in 2022.

+International career

 He made his debut internationally on 25 March 2021, in a 2022 FIFA World Cup qualifying match against Tajikistan in a 3–0 loss.
 On 30 March 2021, Tuya scored an own-goal in favour of Japan during a 14–0 defeat.